glennmatthews/cot/INSTALL_LINUX.md

 ## Downloading COT via Git ##

 Under Ubuntu and similar, you may need to run `sudo apt-get install git`.
+Under CentOS and similar, you may need to run `sudo yum install git`.

 Make a local clone of the Git repository: